2025 SMST SCHEDULE

 • 7-Team Bracket: 4-game round-robin group stage with the highest point team as champion.
 There is NO final/championship match for a 7-team division.

 • 8-Team Bracket: Two 4-team groups with each group playing a 3-game round-robin group stage.
-The top team in points in each group play in the final.
+The top team in points in each group play in the final/championship.

 • 1.
 Teams will be divided into flights by age and gender.
 Team standings will be based on the following point system: